Annette Smith-Knight: Early life and education

 In the early 1960s, Annette Smith was born in Bay City, Texas.
 Growing up, Smith and her siblings took part in basketball to avoid the assigned tasks given to them while their mother was not at home.
-During her education, Smith played basketball in Bay City while attending high school.
+In 1978, Smith competed in basketball and athletics with Bay City.
+After receiving a spot in the high jump for the 1979 3A championship, Smith did not compete in the event.
+During 1981, she played in the 4A final as a University Interscholastic League basketball player.
+She was named All-Tournament during that year's event.

 For the University of Texas at Austin, Smith joined the Texas Longhorns women's basketball team in 1981.
 At the 1982 AIAW National Division I Basketball Championship, Smith and the Longhorns were defeated by Rutgers in the final.

 While at Texas, Smith won gold with the American women's basketball team during the 1983 World University Games.
 In March 1984, Smith tore her tibia and anterior cruciate ligament and had surgery to fix the injuries in her left knee.
 Due to her knee, Smith did not attempt to secure a spot on the women's basketball team for the 1984 Summer Olympics.

 Following surgery, Smith underwent over a year of physical therapy and did not play on the team until November 1985.
 At the 1986 NCAA Division I women's basketball tournament, Smith and Texas won the championship final.
 That year, Smith completed her communications studies at Texas.
 Following her departure from Texas, Smith decided to sit out the 1988 Summer Olympics due to her earlier knee surgery.

 During her 131 career games with the Longhorns, Smith had 1052 field goals and 966 rebounds while accumulating 2523 points.
 From 1982 to 1984, Smith had the most points and field goals for the Longhorns.
 Leading up to the 2020–21 season, Smith held the women's basketball career records in points and field goals at UT Austin for over 30 years.
 She also had the most season rebounds in 1982 and 1983 for the university.